 RESULTS

-100%Stakeholder Buy-in
+100%Stakeholder alignment

 "Stakeholders aligned quickly around the sprint outcome, and the prototype gave the team confidence to move forward."